 Leadership and Management of Change (20 M credits)

-Students who leave the course after the first three modules with a pass will be awarded the Postgraduate Certificate in Management Studies.
+Students who leave the course after the completing three modules with a pass to be will be awarded the Postgraduate Certificate in Management Studies.

 Students who successfully complete the six modules will be awarded the Postgraduate Diploma in Management Studies.

 Times of Study